StarbzYT/Sorting-Algorithms/Sorting_Algorithms.md

 Space Complexity (all):

 Bubble, Selection, and Insertion sort are all O(1) or constant space for space complexity.
 None require copies of the given list or assigning a variable for each index.

+--------------- Intermediate Sorting Algorithms --------------

+Objectives:

+Understand the limitations of the sorting algorithms we have learned so far (slow...)
+Implement merge sort
+Implement quick sort
+Implement radix sort

+Why learn this?

+The sorting algorithms we have learned so far do not scale well Try out bubble sort on an array of 100000 elements, it will take quite SOME time.

+Faster Sorts:

+There is a family of sorting algorithms that can improve time complexity from O(n^2) to O(n log n or log n^n) There is a tradeoff between efficiency and simplicity The more efficient algorithms are much less simple, and generally take longer to understand